AndrewJWashington/urn/README.md

 # urn
-Simulation of event described in problem 20 on page 55 of Sheldon Ross' A First Course in Probability
+Simulation of event described in problem 20 on page 55 of Sheldon Ross' _A First Course in Probability_ (9e).

 This is for personal understanding of a problem introduced in Math 180A at UCSD.